RVerdiF/PaysimViz/README.md

 ## Dataset

-This application uses the PaySim dataset, which is a synthetic dataset generated using the PaySim simulator.
-The dataset is designed to be a realistic simulation of mobile money transactions and is intended for fraud detection research.

-You can find more information about the dataset on Kaggle: [PaySim Synthetic Dataset](https://www.kaggle.com/datasets/ealaxi/paysim1/data)
+This application uses the PaySim dataset from Kaggle.
+You can find more information here: [PaySim Synthetic Dataset](https://www.kaggle.com/datasets/ealaxi/paysim1/data)

+## Getting Started

+### 1. Prerequisites

+- Python 3.8+
+- A Kaggle account and an API token (`kaggle.json`).

-## Installation
+### 2. Installation

 1.  **Clone the repository:**
     ```bash